CAA: Writ Petition Summary (All Assam Students’ Union)Citizenship Amendment Act

 The petitioner argues that in Sarbananda Sonowal v.
 Union of India (I) and (II), the Court has recognised that ‘illegal migrants’ should be expelled.
 They submit that this was the basis on which the Court had struck down the Illegal Migrants (Determination by Tribunals) Act, 1983 and the Rules.
 The Court has also recognised this migration as ‘external aggression’.

 The Supreme Court has recognised in this and other cases, that the cause of migration from Bangladesh has not been religious persecution.
 It is primarily for economic and demographic reasons.
 So, the petitioner submits that the basis of the CAA is invalid.

 This was reiterated in All Assam Sanmilitia Mahasangha v.
 Union of India, in which the Court directed the Union to take measures to stop ‘illegal migration’.
-The case also referred 13 important questions to a five-judge bench which is pending.
+The case also referred 13 important questions to a 5-Judge bench which is pending.

 UN Declaration on the Rights of Indigenous Persons

 The United Nations Declaration on the Rights of Indigenous Persons, 2007 (UNDRIP) guarantees the right of indigenous communities to access and maintain their land and culture, among other things.
 It also imposes a duty on States to protect these rights.